tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/Supplemental/1-Create-and-Activate-an-AWS-Account.md

 ## Choose an AWS Support plan

 On the **Select a Support Plan** page, choose one of the available Support plans.
+For this class we don't need any support, we'll go the the `Basic Support`.
 For a description of the available Support plans and their benefits, see [Compare AWS Support Plans][3].

 ## Wait for account activation